Back to blog

 Can you make a living coaching grassroots football?

 The real financial step up comes when you move into semi-professional football (Spain's third or fourth tier) or a structured private academy.
 There, salaries start to allow full-time commitment, but the qualification requirements also rise: UEFA B as a minimum, and UEFA A for many positions.
+The concrete ranges for that first semi-pro tier —€400-1,500/month and the contract types— are broken down in how much a Tercera RFEF coach earns.
+If course cost is the blocker, see the available grants and aid.

 If your long-term goal is to make a career in football, grassroots coaching is the foundation where you build experience, contacts and reputation.
 It is not the financial destination, but it is the necessary step that prepares you for what comes next.